-If you are receiving a treatment for acne or visible sun damage, your treatment will be simpler and shorter than conditions such as actinic keratosis.
+If you are receiving a treatment for acne, your treatment will be simpler and shorter than conditions such as actinic keratosis.
 Typically, you will be placed in front of a PDT light panel for about 15 minutes.
 Depending on the results you desire, you will likely have to repeat the treatment several times.
 The treatment usually does not hurt and there is little-to-no downtime.
 However, skin will be extremely sensitive to sunlight for about two days post treatment.
 Make sure to apply sunscreen immediately after and follow your physician’s instructions on what to do post treatment.
 Discuss with your skincare professional before receiving treatment to learn more about what to expect for your individual treatment plan.

 If you are receiving treatment for actinic keratosis, your experience during and post treatment may vary significantly from what is mentioned above.
 If you are looking to receive PDT to help with actinic keratosis, consult with your skincare professional to learn more about what to expect.

 Due to the nature of the treatment, your skin will be extremely sensitive post treatment.
 Make sure to coordinate an appropriate time with your skincare professional to schedule your treatments so that you are able to stay out of the sun for at least 48 hours after your treatment.

 Photodynamic therapy should only be administered by a board-certified dermatologist or a medical aesthetician working under professional supervision.
 The laws of some states may require the physician themselves to perform the procedure.
 Always consult with your skincare professional before receiving treatment.

 $166.00A patented daytime vitamin c antioxidant face serum that delivers advanced environmental protection and diminishes the appearance of fine lines and discoloration.
 U.S. Patent No. 9,248,082.skin types